 • This type of survey will be restricted to surveying and reporting on the extent and nature of the damage.

-• It is possible that the Surveyor may be asked to give an opinion or investigate into the cause of the damage.
+• It is possible that the Surveyor may be asked to give an opinion or investigate the cause of the damage.
 This should not be given unless the Surveyor is working under specific agreed instructions and that any opinions stated can be fully substantiated and supported by evidence that would stand in any possible litigation.

 • The Surveyor maybe asked for recommendations for repair, this should only be done with the express instruction from the Client.